pepega007xd/slplugin/bp/main.typ

 There are two basic approaches to memory management in programming languages.
 One approach relies on a garbage collector to reclaim unreachable allocated memory automatically.
 The other, manual memory management, relies on the programmer to allocate and free memory explicitly.
 Some languages that rely on manual memory management allow for a group of bugs, called memory safety bugs, to occur.
 These contain _use-after-free_ -- access to freed memory, other kinds of invalid pointer dereferences, _double-free_ -- deallocating already freed memory, or _memory leaks_ -- a loss of reference to an allocation.
 These bugs are often a source of security vulnerabilities in affected programs, since invalid memory accesses are considered undefined behavior in C and C++.

 // TODO: add examples? valgrind, asan, fuzzing? static analysis in detail in Current Approaches There is a number of techniques to find these bugs and ensure memory safety of programs.
 One approach is testing and dynamic analysis, often by code instrumentation done by the compiler.
 Another approach is static analysis and formal verification.
 Formal verification is a collection of methods to prove correctness of a program, or to prove a specific property of a program.
-In this case, the property is memory safety, i.e. that every memory access in the program is valid and memory de/allocation is done correctly.
+In this case, the property is memory safety, i. e. that every memory access in the program is valid and memory de/allocation is done correctly.

 One of the approaches to static analysis is so-called _dataflow analysis_, which relies on traversing the control flow graph (CFG) of a program and tracking all possible values of variables in the program.
 In this context, the information we are interested in are the values of pointers, and the data structures in the program's heap.